 - Copy your site ID from here- https://cse.expertrec.com/csedashboard/home/Status?fr=wp_plugin

 - Download your wordpress search plugin zip file from here- download link.

 - Go to wordpress admin panel-> Add plugins-> Upload plugin and upload the downloaded file

-- Enter your site ID- In your left panel click on expertrec logo and copy paste your site ID that you copied from here.
+- Enter your site ID- In your left panel click on expertrec logo and copy-paste the site ID that you copied from here.